carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-nm.rst

 .. option:: -B    (default)

  Use BSD output format.
-Alias for :option:`--format=bsd`.
+Alias for `--format=bsd`.

 .. option:: -P

  Use POSIX.2 output format.
-Alias for :option:`--format=posix`.
+Alias for `--format=posix`.

 .. option:: --debug-syms, -a